CBSE Class 10 > Class 10 Notes > Social Studies (SST) > NCERT Solutions: Consumer Rights

 Ans.
 People may be exploited in the market through several unfair practices.
 These include:

-• Overcharging: Some sellers may charge more than the maximum retail price (MRP) or add hidden charges.
+• Overcharging: Some sellers may charge more than the Maximum Retail Price (MRP) or add hidden charges such as extra service fees without informing the customer.

-• Misleading advertisements: Advertisements might provide false or exaggerated claims about a product’s benefits, leading consumers to make uninformed decisions.
+• Misleading advertisements: Advertisements might provide false or exaggerated claims about a product's benefits, causing consumers to make decisions based on wrong information.

-• Weight manipulation: Shopkeepers may use faulty weighing scales to give less quantity than what the consumer pays for.
+• Weight manipulation: Shopkeepers may use faulty weighing scales to give less quantity than what the consumer pays for, thereby cheating on quantity.

 Q2.
 Think of one example from your experience where you thought that there was some 'cheating' in the market.
 Discuss in the classroom.

 Ans.
-Once, I bought a packaged juice that was advertised as “100% pure” on the front label.
+Once, I bought a packaged juice that was advertised as "100% pure" on the front label.
 However, when I read the fine print on the back, I found it contained only 30% real juice and the rest was water, sugar, and preservatives.
-This felt like cheating because the prominent advertisement was misleading and did not reflect the true nature of the product.
-Discussing such examples in the classroom can help raise awareness and encourage critical evaluation of marketing claims.
-NCERT Solutions for Class 10 Economics Chapter 5 - Consumer Rights
+This felt like cheating because the prominent claim did not match the actual contents listed.
+Discussing such examples in the classroom can help raise awareness, encourage careful reading of labels and foster habits like checking ingredients and expiry dates before buying.

 Q3.
 What do you think should be the role of government to protect consumers?